 Unfortunately, this scenario in Florida is more common than you may think.
 According to the 2016 Florida Highway Safety and Motor Vehicles report, 5,223 accidents involved impaired drivers.
 Many of these accidents involved injuries to people.
 So what makes drunk driving accidents different?

-- Loss of Earning Capacity- If you are prevented from working the same as you did before the accident, you may recover damages for the difference in potential income.
+- Loss of Earning Capacity – The accident prevents you from working the same as you did before the accident, you may recover damages for the difference in potential income.

-In Florida, if you have been injured in a car or truck accident where the driver was impaired, you may also be able to receive punitive damages.
-Punitive damages are intended as both a punishment for the drunk driver and a deterrent for other drivers.
+In Florida, injuries from a car or truck accident involving an impaired driver, you may also be able to receive punitive damages.
+The intent for punitive damages is as both a punishment for the drunk driver and a deterrent for other drivers.

 Only the defendant is liable for punitive damages, and if the defendant has limited resources then he or she may be unable to pay them.
 However, the insurance company has a duty to the insured to settle for the policy limits whenever possible and could be found liable for the punitive damages if they act in bad faith to their insured.